Learn about Food Additives

 Ascorbyl palmitate is a fat-soluble antioxidant formed by combining ascorbic acid (vitamin C) with palmitic acid (derived from fat).
 Studies indicate that ascorbyl palmitate is completely metabolized, the ascorbic acid becoming available as vitamin C, and the palmitate portion is converted to energy or fat.
 Though palmitate from palm and other vegetable oils can increase blood cholesterol levels, the amount derived from this additive is trivial.

-Aspartame (Equal, NutraSweet), a chemical combination of two amino acids and methanol, has been the focus of controversy since it was first used around 1980.
-Questions of cancer or neurological problems, such as dizziness or hallucinations, have swirled around aspartame for decades.
-A 1970s study initially sparked concerns that aspartame caused brain tumors in rats, but the U.S. Food and Drug Administration convinced an independent review panel to reverse its conclusion that aspartame was unsafe, and the agency approved its use.
+Aspartame (sometimes marketed under the brand names Equal, NutraSweet, or AminoSweet) is a chemical combination of two amino acids and methanol.
+Questions of cancer and neurological problems, such as dizziness or hallucinations, have swirled around aspartame for decades.
+A key 1970s industry-sponsored study initially sparked concerns that aspartame caused brain tumors in rats, but the FDA convinced an independent review panel to reverse its conclusion that aspartame was unsafe.
+The agency then approved its use in 1981 for use as a tabletop (packaged) sweetener and in breakfast cereals, powdered beverage mixes, and other dry packaged foods.
+Two years later FDA approved aspartame for use in soft drinks, by far the biggest and most lucrative market.
+Aspartame dominates the diet soft drink market, and the overall market for artificial sweetener, although its use is declining.

 The California Environmental Protection Agency and others have urged that independent scientists conduct new animal studies to resolve the cancer question.
 In 2005, researchers at the Ramazzini Foundation in Bologna, Italy, conducted the first such study.
-The study indicated that rats exposed to aspartame starting at eight weeks of age and continuing through their lifetime developed lymphomas, leukemias, and other tumors, including kidney tumors, which are extremely rare in the strain of rat used.
-In 2007, the same researchers published a follow-up study that began exposing rats to aspartame in utero.
+The study found that rats exposed to aspartame starting at eight weeks of age and continuing through their entire lifetimes developed lymphomas, leukemias, and other tumors, including kidney tumors, which are extremely rare in the strain of rat used.
+In 2007, the same researchers published a follow-up study that exposed rats to aspartame beginning in the womb and continuing through their entire lifetimes.
 That study, too, found that aspartame caused leukemias/lymphomas, as well as mammary (breast) cancer.
-Then in 2010, they studied aspartame in mice, also exposing them beginning in utero.
-That third study found that aspartame caused liver and lung cancer in males.
+Then in 2010, they published a study that exposed mice to aspartame, starting in the womb and continuing throughout their entire lifetimes.
+That third study found that aspartame caused liver and lung cancer in male mice..

-Those new studies may have found problems that earlier company-sponsored studies did not because the Italian researchers monitored the animals for their lifetimes: as long as three years for the rats and 2.5 years for the mice, instead of just two years in the company-sponsored studies.
-Two-year-old rats are equivalent to roughly 65-year-old people.
-The many tumors that occurred after two years would never have been seen in industry's studies.
-Also, the company-sponsored cancer studies used fewer animals and thus were less sensitive in that regard.
-However, the food industry and the European Food Safety Authority hotly contested the Italian findings.
-The FDA said that the first study was flawed and that its scientists couldn't fully evaluate it because the researchers did not provide all their original data.
+Those new studies may have found problems that earlier company-sponsored studies did not because the newer studies used far more animals and thus were more capable of detecting adverse effects.
+Also, the Italian researchers monitored the animals for their entire lifetimes: as long as three years for the rats and two and one-half years for the mice, instead of just two years in the company-sponsored studies (Most chemicals are tested for just two years.)
+Two-year-old rats are roughly equivalent to 65-year-old people.
+The many tumors that occurred after two years would never have been seen in industry’s studies.
+Furthermore, two of the new studies included exposure before birth, which increased their ability to detect cancer (only one of the industry studies did).

-In defense of aspartame, industry points to a 2006 study by U.S. National Cancer Institute researchers.
+As one defense of aspartame, industry and FDA point to a 2006 human study by U.S. National Cancer Institute researchers.
 That study involved a large number of adults 50 to 71 years of age over a five-year period.
-There was no evidence that aspartame posed any risk.
-However, the study had three major limitations: It did not involve truly elderly people (the Italian studies monitored rodents until they died a natural death), the subjects had not consumed aspartame as children, and it was not a controlled study (the subjects provided only a rough estimate of their aspartame consumption, and people who consumed aspartame might have had other dietary or lifestyle differences that obscured the chemical's effects).
+The study did not find any evidence that aspartame posed a risk.
+However, the NCI study had three major limitations: It did not involve truly elderly people (the Italian studies monitored rodents until they died a natural death), the subjects had not consumed very much aspartame or for very long, and it was not a well-controlled study (the subjects provided only a rough estimate of their aspartame consumption, and people who consumed aspartame might have had other dietary or lifestyle differences that obscured the chemical’s effects).

 Since aspartame was first used, some people have contended that it causes headaches or dizziness.
+Some small studies have documented that finding, while others did not.
 Anyone experiencing such problems should simply avoid aspartame.

 See SODIUM BENZOATE